 - 1 teaspoon sugar or more to taste

 - fine sea salt and freshly ground black pepper

 - Slice the cucumber very thinly.
 Use a mandoline for best results.

-- Give the cucumber slices to a bowl.
+- Place the cucumber slices to a bowl.
 Use your hands to unstick the slices that might stick together.

 - Chop the onion very finely and give it to the bowl together with the dill.

-- Give the vinegar, sugar, some salt and pepper to a small bowl.
+- Place the vinegar, sugar, some salt and pepper to a small bowl.
 Whisk to combine and add the oil.
 Whisk until the mixture emulsifies slightly.

 - Pour the vinaigrette over the salad and combine, preferably with your hands, this way you will be able to unstick even more cucumber slices and to coat them nicely with the oil and vinegar dressing.

 - Adjust the taste with more salt, pepper and sugar if necessary.

 Canola oil or a mild tasting sunflower oil.
 Don't use olive oil.